Idea-Pool/topics/docs/VALUE_STREAM.md

 * **Details** - Extended, detailed description of the topic, including **goals**, **benefits**, **planned tasks**, etc.
 * **Stream(s)** - To which stream the topic belongs or intended.
 A topic can belong to multiple streams.
 * **Format(s)** - In which format the topic should be covered, based on the formats available for the stream.
 A topic can be realized in multiple formats.
 * **Artifact(s)** - The planned or delivered artifacts connected to the topic, based on the artifacts and the formats available/assigned to the topic.
-In scope of a topic, multiple artifacts can be delivered.
+In the scope of a topic, multiple artifacts can be delivered.

 The **title** of the topic is only mandatory when proposing a new topic, however, providing the **details** of the topic is highly welcome to have a better understanding of the topic.